Alfred Lefébure-Wély: Biography

-A French government website about Cavaillé-Coll calls Lefébure-Wely an "exceptionally talented dandy who, better than anyone, had grasped the musical potential of the new tones and combinations to create music that was thrilling, renewing, impressive and at times heartrending".
-The site says of the composer, "A protégé of the aristocracy, he frequented the bourgeois salons where he often performed with his wife, a singer … and his two daughters who were pianists.
-He was the incarnation of the organ of the Second Empire."
-Even Gioacchino Rossini, not known for the solemnity of most of his own music, once told Lefébure-Wely, "You are admired more for your faults than your virtues."

-In 1847 Lefébure-Wely moved to the Église de la Madeleine, exchanging posts with the previous organist, Charles-Alexandre Fessy.
-In 1849 he was in charge of the music for the funeral of Frédéric Chopin, when he transcribed some of Chopin's piano works for the organ, attracting critical praise.
+Lefébure-Wely was a "protégé of the aristocracy, he frequented the bourgeois salons where he often performed with his wife, a singer … and his two daughters who were pianists.
+He was the incarnation of the organ of the Second Empire."In 1847 Lefébure-Wely moved to the Église de la Madeleine, exchanging posts with the previous organist, Charles-Alexandre Fessy.
+In 1849 he was in charge of the music for the funeral of Frédéric Chopin, for which he transcribed some of Chopin's piano works for the organ, attracting critical praise.

 Lefébure-Wely was awarded the Légion d'honneur in 1850.
-His contemporary, César Franck became better known as a composer, but was not as highly regarded as an organist.
-Adolphe Adam commented, "Lefébure-Wely is the most skilful artist I know"; Camille Saint-Saëns, Lefébure-Wely's successor at the Madeleine, observed, "Lefébure-Wely was a wonderful improviser … but he left only a few unimportant compositions for the organ."
-He was the dedicatee of the "12 études pour les pieds seulement" (12 Studies for organ pedals alone) by Charles-Valentin Alkan and of the "Final en si bémol" for organ, op.
-21, by Franck.
+Adolphe Adam commented that "Lefébure-Wely is the most skilful artist I know"; Camille Saint-Saëns, Lefébure-Wely's successor at the Madeleine, observed, "Lefébure-Wely was a wonderful improviser … but he left only a few unimportant compositions for the organ."
+He was the dedicatee of "12 études pour les pieds seulement" by Charles-Valentin Alkan and of "Final en si bémol" for organ, op.
+21 by César Franck.

 Lefébure-Wely resigned his post at the Madeleine in 1858 to devote himself to composing a three-act opéra comique, Les recruteurs.
 It was premiered at the Opéra-Comique on December 11, 1861, but was not a great success.
-From 1863 until his death he was organist at Saint-Sulpice, where the Cavaillé-Coll instrument was the largest in France.
+From 1863 until his death he was the organist at Saint-Sulpice, where the Cavaillé-Coll organ was the largest in France.
 He died in Paris at the age of 52.
 Many musicians and other leading figures attended his Requiem Mass.
 Ambroise Thomas gave the eulogy, in which he said, "Lefébure-Wely has taken his place among the most eminent organists – not only of his time, but of all periods and of all schools!"
 Lefébure-Wely was buried in Père Lachaise Cemetery; his tomb was designed by the architect Victor Baltard.